jinglen/learngit/readme.txt

 git is free software distributed under the GPLS.
 Git has a mutable index called stage. git tracks changes on files.
-Creating amew branch is quick.
+Creating amew branch is quick & simple.